johnmcfarlane/papers/c++/error-handling.md

 Combined with the approaches detained in this document, this will lead to significantly less defective software without the necessity to compromise on safety or performance.

+### Don't Rely on Sanitizers Alone

+Unfortunately, sanitizers are far from perfect.
+Some unambiguous bugs are prohibitively difficult to detect at run-time.

+Further, sanitizers sometimes fail to instrument for UB.
+For example, if the logic which identifies an instance of UB is located in the compiler's optimiser, then instrumentation will not occur unless the optimiser is enabled.
+For this reason, it is important to test code with settings as close as possible to production.

+Finally, not all bugs are undefined behaviour.
+Some bugs are only End User Contract violations.
+They are sometimes described as errors in the 'business logic' of the program.
+Because of this, unit testing will always play a vital role in a healthy development process.

+### UB Considered Helpful

+Nevertheless, developers who aim for program correctness must recognise that a formal notion of bugs which is machine-testable, is every bit as important as type safety.
+It is undoubtedly better to discover programmer errors early in the development process and this has led to a reliance on type safety over all else.
+However, constant expressions illustrate that once compilers are able to detect undefined behaviour, what was previously seen as a disadvantage now becomes beneficial.
+And even if an error escapes the build process, it is still better to identify it during testing than let it survive to production.

 ## Conclusion

 In short: